jianght1999/HongKongHotelDataVisualisation/README.md

 **3.Hong Kong maps with numbers of hotels**

 I drew the number of the hotel on the map of Hong kong, and the darker the colour, the more hotel.
 The .shp data was downloaded from http://datav.aliyun.com/portal/school/atlas/area_selector, and was transformed from .json to .shp on https://mapshaper.org/.
+Latitude and longitude are marked using the DMS marking method.
 Thanks to Mr.'诺若落跺拓' on the CSDN!

 ![map](https://github.com/jianght1999/HongKongHotelDataVisualisation/assets/80138413/fd43ef5c-87d4-4e12-af9f-d6f3cb913bd3)